 So let us try to drill down and see what this midrash may be teaching us.
 Why it is specifically the Beit Midrash of Shem in which Yitzhak studies?
 And why specifically “the house of Ever” in which Yaakov is studying?
 What is special about Shem and Ever?

 Ever was the grandson of Shem, the son of Noah.
-Shem was the dutiful son, who, together with his brother Yafet, spared his father’s shame after Ham’s indiscretion.
+His father Shem was the dutiful son, who, together with his brother Yafet, spared his father’s shame after Ham’s indiscretion.
 We don’t know exactly what happened, only that Ham put his father to shame in some way related to his sexuality, and that he boasted of the fact before his brothers.
-Upon hearing of the indiscretion, Shem took the lead in covering his father’s nakedness without himself committing the same violation.
+Upon hearing of the indiscretion, Shem took the lead in covering his father’s nakedness without himself witnessing his father’s degradation.

 Notably, when Noah sobers up and realizes what Ham has done, he doesn’t curse Ham, but rather, Ham’s son, Canaan.
 Is this a statement on how filial infidelity is passed down to ones’ children?
 We could see this as Noah’s saying, “Just as you, Ham, have failed in your filial duty to your father, so will your son, Canaan, inherit your disrespect.
 He, too, will fail to respect his father, and will pass this trait down to his descendants.